 Integrating Indigenous knowledge into TWU's curriculum

-As the Fall semester approaches, she expresses her excitement to continue her work in helping TWU Indigenize its curriculum, and in helping to prepare TWU graduates for their professional calling in the field of nursing.
+As a nurse who completed her Master of Science in Nursing degree at TWU, Lounsbury expresses her excitement to continue her work in helping TWU Indigenize its curriculum, and preparing graduates for their future service within the Canadian healthcare system.

 Nursing students engage Indigenous history

 Lounsbury works to expand nursing students’ knowledge of Indigenous history and culture, in order to better prepare them for their future service within the Canadian healthcare systems.

 She teaches Indigenous historical perspectives, the history of colonization, Canada’s response to colonization, and the shift towards Indigenous self-governance.